 The 2D-LIF apparatus has been described recently.29 The vapour above room temperature para-fluorotoluene (99% purity, Alfa Aesar) was seeded in ~5 bar of Ar and the gaseous mixture passed through a General Valve pulsed nozzle (750 μm, 10 Hz, opening time of 180–210 μs) to create a free jet expansion.
 This was intersected at X/D ~20 by the frequency-doubled output of a single dye laser, operating with C540A.
 The fluorescence was collected, collimated and focused onto the entrance slits of a 1.5 m Czerny Turner spectrometer (Sciencetech 9150) operating in single-pass mode, dispersed by a 3600 groove/mm grating, and then ~300 cm-1 windows of the dispersed fluorescence were collected by a CCD camera (Andor iStar DH334T).
 At a fixed grating angle of the spectrometer, the wavenumber of the excitation laser was scanned, and at each excitation wavenumber the image was accumulated for 2000 laser shots.
 This produced a 3D surface of fluorescence intensity versus the excitation laser wavenumber and the wavenumber of the emitted and dispersed fluorescence, termed a 2D-LIF spectrum.13

 We have also recorded separate DF spectra with higher averaging to get better signal to noise than simply taking a vertical slice through the 2D-LIF image.
-These DF spectra were recorded with the same spectrometer as for the 2D-LIF spectra, and were recorded three times accumulating over 5000 shots each time, and an average taken of these.
+These DF spectra were recorded with the same spectrometer as for the 2D-LIF spectra, and were recorded three times accumulating over 5000 shots each time, and an average taken.

 3. Results and discussion